rodralez/NaveGo/README.md

 10. Shaoxing Hu, Shike Xu 1, Duhu Wang and Aiwu Zhang.
 Optimization Algorithm for Kalman Filter Exploiting the Numerical Characteristics of SINS/GPS Integrated Navigation Systems.
 Sensors 2015, 15(11), 28402-28420.
 [Link](https://www.mdpi.com/117278).
 This work mathematical model is base in NaveGo's proposed mathematical model.

-## Acknowledgments

-We would like to thank to many people that have contribute to make NaveGo a better tool:

-* Dr. Juan Ignacio Giribet (National University of Buenos Aires, Argentina) for this continuous support on theory aspects of INS/GNSS systems.

-* Dr. Charles K. Toth (The Ohio State University, USA), Dr. Allison Kealy, and M.Sc.
-Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GNSS datasets, and in particular, for Azmir's unselfish support and help.

-* Prof. Zhu, Dr. Yang, and Mr. Bo Sun, all from the Laboratory of Precision Measuring Technology and Instruments, Tianjin University, Tianjin, China, for contributing with IMU static measurements to test Allan variance routines.

-* Dr. Paolo Dabove and Dr. Marco Piras (both from DIATI, Politecnico di Torino, Italy) for helping to debug NaveGo and suggesting new features.

 # Examples